meldurson/AllTameable/Wiki_Tamelist.md

-# How to Format the Tamelist
+# How to Format the TameList
-You can have as many __Tamelist__ files in your config folder as you want and they will all be read.
+You can have as many __TameList__ files in your config folder as you want and they will all be read.
 Every file that you want to be read when the game loads should be a __.cfg__ and have a name starting with __AllTameable_TameList__:
 ### Examples:
 - __AllTameable_TameList.cfg__
 - __AllTameable_TameList_From_Default.cfg__
 - __AllTameable_TameList__*ModName*__.cfg__

-### Premade Tamelists
+### Premade TameLists

-* [TameList Vanilla](https://github.com/meldurson/AllTameable/blob/main/TameList%20Vanilla.zip) currated list with increasing difficulty to tame
+* [TameList Vanilla](https://github.com/meldurson/AllTameable/blob/main/TameList%20Vanilla.zip) curated list with increasing difficulty to tame.
-* [TameList Simple](https://github.com/meldurson/AllTameable/blob/main/TameList%20Simple.zip) sticks to vanilla taming except for what you can feed
+* [TameList Simple](https://github.com/meldurson/AllTameable/blob/main/TameList%20Simple.zip) sticks to vanilla taming except for what you can feed.

 ## Configuration

-A more detailed explanation and example of configuring the Tamelist can be found [here](https://github.com/meldurson/AllTameable/blob/main/Wiki_DetailedTameList.md)
+A more detailed explanation and example of configuring the TameList can be found [here](https://github.com/meldurson/AllTameable/blob/main/Wiki_DetailedTameList.md)

-__Each line on the tamelist that does not start with a '#' will be attempted to read as a tameable creature__
+__Each line on the TameList that does not start with a '#' will be attempted to read as a tameable creature.__

-Each line is separated by commas __,__ and will read from left to right until there are no more items
+Each line is separated by commas __,__ and will read from left to right until there are no more items.

 __The order is as follows:__
 `name, commandable, tamingTime, fedDuration, consumeRange, consumeSearchInterval, consumeHeal, consumeSearchRange, consumeItems, changeFaction, procretion, maxCreatures, pregnancyChance, pregnancyDuration, growTime`